 With studying accounting, I went to work right out of college, working in public accounting.
-I did that for a year in Seattle, and then I was fortunate to move to Oslo, Norway with Ersten Young and work at the monitor overseas.
+I did that for a year in Seattle, and then I was fortunate to move to Oslo, Norway with Ernst & Young and work as an auditor overseas.
 After about five years though, I discovered that public accounting wasn’t for me and I made a very large decision to leave it after that and I haven't really worked with it since.
-I think again back to that biases, of having accounting as a degree and a skill set, I transitioned from that to working at Microsoft, into business operations and system implementation role.
+I think again back to that basis, of having accounting as a degree and a skill set, I transitioned from that to working at Microsoft, into business operations and system implementation role.
 And my first job at Microsoft was defining the business requirements for a financial revenue sharing system.
 So that was kind of how I transitioned, if you will, into Microsoft, and then from there I like to try new things and keep learning.
-So I worked in more like a business operations role for three, four years and then I transitioned to the technology operations side of the house which is essentially saying I was responsible for the 24 by 7 service availability of Microsoft services such as MSM.com and MSM search.
-After about five years I decided that I wanted to try to transition back to the business side and take both the business and tech together, and I led a business operations team for Microsoft cloud infrastructure and functions like our sourcing and procurement functions.
+So I worked in more like a business operations role for three, four years and then I transitioned to the technology operations side of the house which is essentially saying I was responsible for the 24 by 7 service availability of Microsoft services such as MSN.com and MSN search which became http://bing.com.
+After about five years I decided that I wanted to try to transition back to the business side and take both the business and tech together, and I led a business operations team for Microsoft cloud infrastructure and functions like our sourcing and procurement.
 I was in charge of that mechanism, as well as running the end to end rhythm of business for our division.
 My last role at Microsoft was really a combination of all those things.
-I was responsible for the end to end project management which included cost and schedule process and systems for the date of center delivery portfolio, so delivering our physical data centers around the world.
+I was responsible for the end to end project management which included cost and schedule process and systems for the data center delivery portfolio, so delivering our physical data centers around the world.

 What do you do now?

-Today I’m the VP of Technology Operations at Starbucks, so with that, I lead our core operations services which includes service management our 24 by 7 instant response for our resale stores as well as our non-resale technology team.
-Any of our corporate functions and then service quality and monitoring initiative, along with governments for skin compliance accountabilities for all of Starbucks technology.
+Today I’m the VP of Technology Operations at Starbucks, so with that, I lead our core operations services which includes service management our 24 by 7 instant response for our retail stores as well as our non-retail technology teams.
+Any of our corporate functions and then service quality and monitoring initiative, along with governance, risk and compliance accountabilities for all of Starbucks technology.